rodrigosimoesrosa/nearby-api-pub-sub-kotlin/README.md

 `com.google.android.gms.nearby.messages.samples.nearbydevices`
 for the package name.

-4. Copy the API key generated, and paste it in `AndroidManifest.xml`.
+4. Copy the API key generated, and replace/paste it in `AndroidManifest.xml`.